Full course description

 Upon completion of this educational activity, the learner will be able to:

-This activity is designed to meet the educational needs of practicing physicians, advanced practice nurses, and physician assistants who provide prenatal care.
+This activity is designed to meet the educational needs of practicing physicians who provide prenatal care.

 The American Medical Association is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

 Credit Designation Statement

 The American Medical Association designates this enduring material for a maximum of .50 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.